Larabars… while convenient and yummy… have two problems!

 How To Choose Ingredients

-Choose organic ingredients whenever possible.
+Use raw, organic ingredients wherever possible.

 Enzyme-Rich Homemade Larabars